fukaraca/worth2watch/README.md

 ```

-- Insert API key to env file
+- Insert API key to env file which's been provided by [TMDB](https://www.themoviedb.org).
-- If you will use provided docker-compose file, after started Docker daemon, run
+- If you use provided docker-compose file, uncomment the stated lines properly and delete the prioring.
+After starting Docker daemon, run
  `docker-compose up -d` .

-Now, Psql and Redis running.
-In order to fetch movie data from TMDB API, you need a valid API key which's provided by [TMDB](https://www.themoviedb.org).
+Now, PostgreSQL, Redis and application must be running.

-You can insert that code into config.env file.
+In case using local Psql and Redis, You need to create a database and name it in accordance with config.env>>DB_NAME value.

-And we can start:
+And now, you can simply

 ` go run .`

-On initial running, application will create required tables automatically, and you only need to register, log-in, and add-content you wish to.
+On initial run, application will create required tables automatically, you only need to register, log-in, and add-content you wish to.

 ## Endpoints